Kaosxlinus/guide/src/pages/html/tutorials/basic-html/index.md

 ```
 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+The <!doctype html> is no longer needed with HTML5, however it is best practice to still include it.
+They doctype portion is a declaration to the web page, telling the browser what kind of document it is dealing with.